gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 `--keyint integer` **[Optional]**

 The keyint defines the display order location at which the encoder would insert a keyframe.
 It is recommended to use a value that is (a multiple of the mini GOP size (default 16)) + 1 so that the keyframe does not break a mini GOP formation.
 When using forward frame, it's recommended that the keyint value is placed at a multiple of mini-gop size.
 The mini-gop size is measured by 1 << hierarchical-levels.

+SvtAv1EncApp only: optionally accepts a `s` suffix to indicate to use `keyint * frame-rate` as the keyint value. e.g. `--keyint 5s` for 5 seconds

 `--rc integer` **[Optional]**

 The rc token sets the bitrate control encoding mode [0: Constant QP OR Constant Rate Factor, 1: Variable Bitrate, 2: Constant Bitrate].